actordo/AI-Email-Assistant/INSTALLATION.md

 3. **Start using AI insights** – Receive summaries, suggestions, and reminders.

 🔒 Your data remains private and secure at all times.
+Actor never stores your email data on our servers.
+No human ever reads your email content.

 ---
 ⚡ *Stay tuned for Outlook support!*